cylentro/LaunchBox/frontend/docs/courses/vibe-coding-building-apps-with-ai-conversation/code-2-the-workflow-from-idea-to-application.md

 keywords: Vibe Coding workflow, iterative process, prompt engineering, AI development, AI tools, ChatGPT, Gemini, GitHub Copilot, software development process
 ---

-# Module 2: The Workflow - From Idea to Application
+# Code 2: The Workflow - From Idea to Application

 Having a powerful toolkit is one thing; knowing how to use it is another.
 This module is about process.
 You will learn a simple, repeatable workflow for turning any idea into a real, working application.
 This is the "Architect's Process"—a structured approach that minimizes frustration and maximizes creativity.
 The centerpiece of this workflow is mastering the art of the prompt, the single most important skill for a Vibe Coder.